codingwatching/Trackr/README.md

 - [Tests](#tests)

 ## Try it out
-You can try out trackr by navigating to [https://trackr.vldr.org](https://trackr.vldr.org).
+You can try out trackr by navigating to [https://trackr.vldr.org](https://trackr.vldr.org)

-**Note:** The demostration website is running in read-only mode, meaning that you cannot any changes.
+**Note:** The above is running in read-only mode, meaning that you cannot make any additions or edits.

 ## Motivation